 On June 29, 2020, the Company committed to a Restructuring Plan as part of the Company's corporate initiatives to reduce operating expenses and adjust cash flows in light of the ongoing economic challenges resulting from the COVID-19 pandemic and its impact on the Company's business.
-The Restructuring Plan was substantially completed during the second quarter of fiscal 2021, although cash severance will be paid over a period of time with the final \$0.2 million to be paid in fiscal 2023.
-Of the total \$12.6 million provision incurred in fiscal 2021, \$8.5 million has been paid out through fiscal 2022 (\$6.7 million of which was paid out during fiscal 2021), approximately \$0.2 million is expected to result in cash payments during fiscal 2023 with the remaining \$0.1 million resulting in non-cash use (\$0.7 million and \$2.1 million had been used in fiscal 2022 and 2021, respectively).
+The Restructuring Plan was substantially completed during the second quarter of fiscal 2021, although cash severance was paid over a period of time with the final \$0.2 million having been paid in fiscal 2023.
+At January 31, 2023, the balance in the provision associated with the Restructuring Plan and the corporate initiatives is zero.